ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0027-bangkok-post-discursive-Filtering-comment-section-2026.md

 ---

-Here is the **fully English version** of the section we discussed — polished, Observatory‑compatible, and ready to be inserted into **007** as an additional analytical subsection.

-I’ve kept the tone aligned with your existing entries:
-precise, platform‑focused, non‑speculative, and strictly observational.

----

-## 6. External Data Point: Postbag Letter on Declining Comment Visibility (11 April 2026)
+## **6. External Data Point: Postbag Letter on Declining Comment Visibility (11 April 2026)**

 On 11 April 2026, the *Bangkok Post* published a Postbag letter by **JT** addressing a noticeable decline in the volume of visible comments on the newspaper’s online platform.
 The letter does not attribute motives or causes; it documents a **change in the observable surface of the comment field**.
-This makes it relevant as an external data point for the Observatory, particularly in relation to the patterns described in entrys 0011 & 0027.
+This makes it relevant as an external data point for the Observatory, particularly in relation to the patterns described in entries **0011** and **0027**.

 ### *Reader Observation (JT)*
 JT reports: